DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 The Volkskrant building was realized by a handful of ex-squatters who, over the course of the project and with the support of the city, turned into real estate developers.
-These squatters-turned-property-developers infused this space that the city had handed over to them with the dose of weirdness and mild insanity that — as we have said above — has always been one of the reasons for Amsterdam’s attractiveness as a city.
+These squatters cum property developers infused this space with the dose of weirdness and mild insanity that – as we have said above – has always been one of the reasons for Amsterdam’s attractiveness as a city.
 Taking on the name Urban Resort, the ex-squatters built an organization that was able to carry some of the old Amsterdam craziness into the future.